 The carnivore diet is not something you can just start on a whim.
 The best way to ensure success is to do your research, and prepare for this diet before starting it.
 There are many books that can be helpful to read before you start including The Carnivore Code by Dr. Paul Saladino and The Carnivore Diet by Dr. Shawn Baker.
 You will also want to stock your fridge and freezer with pasture raised meat and wild fish so that you have all the food on hand that you will need.

-3. Find a buddy
+3. Find a friend

 4. Clean our your pantry and kitchen

-Before you start a carnivore diet I highly recommend going through your kitchen and pantry and getting rid of and donating the foods that you won't be able to eat.
+Before you start a carnivore diet I would recommend going through your kitchen and pantry and getting rid of and donating the foods that you won't be able to eat.
 This way you won't be tempted by things like junk food, candy and other foods that you will no longer be eating.

 Frequently asked questions: